QuanjianSong/talking-head-quality-assessment/README.md

 # Or installation with the environment.yaml
 conda env create -f environment.yaml
 ```

+## 📖 Dataset
+You can download the XGC Quality Assessment - Track 3: Talking Head dataset from this <a href="https://huggingface.co/datasets/zyj2000/THQA-NTIRE/tree/main" target="_blank">link</a>.

 ## 🔥 Train
 #### ► 1.Extract video frames from the training dataset.